Glasnevin Cemetery: Location

 The cemetery is located in Glasnevin, Dublin, in two parts.
-The main part, with its trademark high walls and watchtowers, is located on one side of the road from Finglas to the city centre, while the other part, "St. Paul's," is located across the road and beyond a green space, between two railway lines.
+The main part, with its high walls and watchtowers, is located on one side of the road from Finglas to the city centre, while the other part, St. Paul's, is located across the road and beyond a green space, between two railway lines.
 A gateway into the National Botanic Gardens, adjacent to the cemetery, was reopened in recent years.